From Footprints Orphanage to The Footprints Family

 With the belief and support of friends, family and local businesses, schools and churches, enough money was raised to employ local Kenyan people to begin building the first structures of what was to become The Footprints Family home.

 Then Kerry was presented with immense challenges, lack of running water and electricity in the village including badly made roads which made the transporting of materials exceedingly difficult.
-It was during this period Kerry found the trust and support from a local Kenyan, Patrick Wanjala whom became her link and support and project managed the entire construction while Kerry was busy fundraising in the UK.
+It was during this period Kerry found the trust and support from a local Kenyan, who became her link and support and project managed the entire construction while Kerry was busy fundraising in the UK.

-In 2009 the buildings were made liveable and Kerry gave up her working life in the UK to live in Kenya and alongside Patrick, worked with the Kenya government local community, village elders and churches to identify the most desperate children, witnessing truly tragic circumstances and personally researching each child's horrific situation and history.
+In 2009 the buildings were made liveable and Kerry gave up her working life in the UK to live in Kenya.
+She worked with the Kenya government, local community, village elders and churches to identify the most desperate children, witnessing truly tragic circumstances and personally researching each child's horrific situation and history.

-A small team of caregivers, many from the local community were recruited to help Mama Kerry and Uncle Patrick, as they became to be known and in April 2010 Footprints Orphanage rescued its first 5 children, Footprints Orphanage opened its doors providing them the with care and protection they desperately needed so they could begin a childhood they could only have dreamed of.
+A small team of caregivers, many from the local community were recruited to help Mama Kerry, as she became to be known and in April 2010 Footprints Orphanage rescued its first 5 children, Footprints Orphanage opened its doors providing them the with care and protection they desperately needed so they could begin a childhood they could only have dreamed of.

-Over the following years of continued financial support and belief in the charity Mama Kerry and Uncle Patrick have rescued over 40 more vulnerable children who have been given hope for the future.
+Over the following years of continued financial support and belief in the charity Mama Kerry has rescued over 40 more vulnerable children who have been given hope for the future.